Freight Market Update: June 15, 2021

 State of Trade: The Secret Key to US Trade Negotiations

 Will we get new trade deals, or more of the same?
 Much will come down to President Biden gaining new negotiating authority from Congress.
 We’ll take a close look at this secret key to strengthening trade rules and critical supply chains, both avowed goals of the White House.
-Register now.
+Watch now.

 Ocean Freight Market Update